-Lead Agency: Floodplain Administrator Supporting Agencies: Engineering, Construction Dep artment, Town A Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: increases the depth of understa ensures those that bare it unde anding when deerstand the regu in managers (CFM) on staff.
+Lead Agency: Floodplain Administrator Supporting Agencies: Engineering, Construction Department, Town Administration Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: increases the depth of understa ensures those that bare it unde anding when de erstand the regu in managers (CFM) on staff.
 Becoming a CFM aling with FEMA floodplains.
 The certifications latory requirements and procedures needed to and efficiently at the community level.
 Description of the Solution: ourage staff to b aff with NFIP regulations and floodplain ecome Certified Floodplain Managers via the M Certification Program.
-Estimated Cost: Low Potential Funding Sources: Town Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5 Benefits: of the Town and assure the Town's NFIP als and reach NFIP compliance.
+Estimated Cost: Low Potential Funding Sources: Town Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5 Benefits: This action will increase the NFIP capabilities of the Town and assure the Town's NFIP program has enough staff to accomplish its goals and reach NFIP compliance.
 Impact on Socially Vulnerable Populations: Officials that are up to date on flood risk are more likely to encourage development outside areas of high flood risk, which is where socially vulnerable populations have historically resided.
 Safer dwellings may be developed in a less vulnerable location.
 Impact on Future Development: Officials that understand best practices in floodplain management will have the opportunity to influence future development and prevent unsafe building in flood hazard areas.
 Impact on Critical Facilities/Lifelines: The opportunity will exist for leaders and operators of utilities and other essential services to attend training and provide direction on ways the prepare for, plan for, and prevent interruptions in service as a result of a flood.
-Impact on Capabilities: This action will enhance the To wn's current NF TIP capabilities.
-Climate Change Considerations: ty and frequency of many climate related in NFIP regulations to assist with the flood Mitigation Category □Local Plans and Regulations □Structure and Infrastructure I □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ☑Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire outside contractors for floodplain administration Costly Establish shared service agreements for floodplain administration from neighboring municipalities Neighboring municipalities are unlikely to have the staff capacity to take on this role
+Impact on Capabilities: This action will enhance the To wn's current NF IP capabilities.
+Climate Change Considerations: ty and frequency of many climate related n NFIP regulations to assist with the flood Mitigation Category □Local Plans and Regulations □Structure and Infrastructure □Natural Systems Protection (NSP) ⊠Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) ⊠Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Hire outside contractors for floodplain administration Costly Establish shared service agreements for floodplain administration from neighboring municipalities Neighboring municipalities are unlikely to have the staff capacity to take on this role